SS Daniel J. Morrell: Sinking

 Making the last run of the season with Edward Y. Townsend, Daniel J. Morrell became caught in winds exceeding 70 mph and swells that topped the height of the ship (20 to 25 ft waves).
-During the early morning hours of November 29, 1966, Edward Y. Townsend made the decision to take shelter in the St. Clair River, leaving Daniel J. Morrell alone on the waters north of Pointe Aux Barques, Michigan, heading for the protection of Thunder Bay.
-At 02:00, the ship began her death throes, forcing the crew onto the deck, where many jumped to their deaths in the 34 F Lake Huron waters.
-At 02:15, the ship broke in half, with the remaining crew on the bow loading into a raft.
-While they waited for the bow to sink, there were shouts that a ship had been spotted off the port bow.
-Moments later, it was discovered that the looming object was not another ship, but Daniel J. Morrells aft section, barreling towards them under the power of the ship's engine.
-The bow then sank, throwing the raft into the lake.
-In the words of writer William Ratigan, the vessel's stern disappeared into the darkness "like a great wounded beast with its head shot off".
+During the early morning hours of November 29, 1966, Edward Y. Townsend made the decision to take shelter in the St. Clair River, leaving Daniel J. Morrell alone on the waters north of Pointe Aux Barques, Michigan, heading for the protection of Thunder Bay, Michigan.
+At 02:00, the ship began her death throes, forcing the crew onto the deck.
+Those on the bow loaded into a life raft on the deck under the guidance of Captain Crawley, but those from the engine room were noticeably absent.
+At 02:15, the ship broke in half.
+The bow sank almost immediately, throwing the raft and its occupants into the 34 F Lake Huron waters.
+Only four men managed to break the surface and climb back into the raft, which was now being tossed in 20 foot waves and 60 mile per hour winds.
+Soon after they climbed in, one of the men shouted that there was a ship close by.
+Moments later, it was realized that the looming object was in fact Daniel J. Morrells stern, still afloat and being powered forward by the ship's engine.
+In the words of writer William Ratigan, the vessel's stern soon disappeared into the darkness "like a great wounded beast with its head shot off", taking with it the engine room crew, none of whom would be seen alive again.